Mountain Village Operation Units: Background and history

 In early post-war Japan, the newly legalized Japanese Communist Party (JCP), guided by its charismatic leader Sanzō Nosaka, pursued a strategy of fostering what Nosaka called a "lovable" (aisareru) public image, seeking to take advantage of the seemingly pro-labor, American-led Occupation of Japan to bring about a peaceful socialist revolution in Japan.
 This strategy was highly successful at first, attracting a large following for the party within the student and labor movements, and among intellectuals.
 In the 1946 general election, Nosaka and four other members of the JCP were elected to the Diet, and the party received 4% of the popular vote.
 In the 1949 general election, the JCP had its best showing ever, receiving nearly 10% of the popular vote.
 However, with the fall of China to the communists in 1949 and increasing Cold War tensions around the world, the United States initiated the so-called "Reverse Course" in Japan.
 The Occupation authorities shifted away from demilitarization and democratization to remilitarization, suppressing leftists, and strengthening Japan's conservative elements in support of American Cold War objectives in Asia.
 At the Occupation's urging, the Japanese state and private corporations carried out a sweeping "Red Purge," firing tens of thousands of communists and suspected communists from their jobs in both government and the private sector.
 In 1949, China's Liu Shaoqi met with Soviet leader Joseph Stalin.
 At the meeting, Stalin urged China to support the struggle of JCP.
 Liu was unenthusiastic about the idea.
 However, after Mao Zedong visited the Soviet Union in January 1950 for the renegotiation of the Sino-Soviet Treaty of Friendship and Alliance, China was pressured to issue a statement criticizing JCP's change to a peaceful party.
+Meanwhile, on January 6, 1950, the Soviet-led Cominform published a tract personally written by Joseph Stalin, harshly criticizing the JCP's peaceful line as "opportunism" and "glorifying American imperialism" and demanding that the JCP take steps to pursue immediate violent revolution in Japan.
 The pressure from Soviet Union caused an internal struggle between JCP members.